Sabbats

 Beltane for Solitary Witches: Celebrating the Fire Festival Alone

 Beltane arrives at the midpoint between the spring equinox and the summer solstice, typically celebrated on the first of May.
-It's a sabbat of fire, of life at its most exuberant, of the veil thinning not in the direction of death but in the direction of the Otherworld's most vital energies.
+It is a sabbat of fire, of life at its most exuberant, of the veil thinning not in the direction of death but in the direction of the Otherworld's most vital energies.
 Where Samhain is a festival of endings and ancestors, Beltane is a festival of beginnings and vitality.

 For solitary practitioners, Beltane can feel like a holiday that assumes you have other people.
 The maypole requires many hands.
 The bonfire tradition assumes a community.
-But the heart of Beltane — the fire, the flowering, the intention for growth — translates beautifully to solitary practice.
+But the heart of Beltane (the fire, the flowering, the intention for growth) translates beautifully to solitary practice.

 The energy of Beltane

-The Beltane bonfire — solitary edition
+The Beltane bonfire: solitary edition

-If you can safely have a larger fire — a garden fire pit, a chiminea — Beltane is the time to use it.
+If you can safely have a larger fire (a garden fire pit, a chiminea), Beltane is the time to use it.
 This is a sabbat that loves fire in all its forms.

 Flowers and the altar

-Mark your Beltane observance in the Sacred Calendar so you can build a record of how you honour each sabbat over the years — what worked, what felt right, what you'd do differently.
+Mark your Beltane observance in the Sacred Calendar so you can build a record of how you honour each sabbat over the years: what worked, what felt right, what you'd do differently.

 Beltane as a threshold

+The energies that cross at Beltane are those of vitality: of the aos sí in their most alive aspect, of the wild magic that underlies all growing things.
 This is a good time for divination oriented toward growth and possibility.
 Not "what will happen to me" but "what is trying to grow through me."
 Pull cards.
 Listen.
-The answers at Beltane tend toward permission — permission to want what you want, to grow in the directions you've been hesitating about.
+The answers at Beltane tend toward permission: permission to want what you want, to grow in the directions you have been hesitating about.

 The solitary maypole